The Grand Surrey Canal

 Grand Surrey sign warning of trespassing - exhibit at the London Canal Museum, Kings Cross

 Despite the regeneration of the Surrey Docks (now known as Surrey Quays) area, the Grand Surrey Canal missed out on a potential future as a linear waterway through South London, and most of it is now industrial estate, especially between Evelyn Road and the junction with the Peckham Branch.
 This stretch is unwalkable, except via side roads with glimpses of the former route from bridges.
-In the middle of this section is the Surrey Canal Road stretch, which passed under four different railway bridges in a straight line, and this section can be walked if one doesnt mind the heavy traffic that thunders along this road
+In the middle of this section is the Surrey Canal Road stretch, which passed under four different railway bridges in a straight line, and a section which can be walked if one doesnt mind the heavy traffic that thunders along this road.

-For an erstwhile waterway, and especially in London, the piece de resistance is the landscaped former branch to Peckham, complete with road overbridges.
-The remainder of the canal, virtually straight as a ruler, stretches from the junction with the Peckham route to Camberwell New Road, and this section forms a substantial part of what is known as Burgess Park
+For an erstwhile waterway, especially in London, the piece de resistance is the landscaped former branch to Peckham, complete with road overbridges.
+The remainder of the canal, virtually straight as a ruler, stretches from the junction with the Peckham route to Camberwell New Road, and this section forms a substantial part of what is known as Burgess Park.

-Bibliography & References: Lost Navigations - The Croydon and Grand Surrey - Bernard Brown, Canal and Riverboat, 1986; Retracing Canals to Croydon and Camberwell - Living History Publications, Bromley, 1986
+Bibliography & References: Lost Navigations - The Croydon and Grand Surrey - Bernard Brown, Canal and Riverboat, 1986; Retracing Canals to Croydon and Camberwell - Living History Publications, Bromley, 1986.

-Many thanks to: Croydon Local Studies Library for their help and use of images from the library collection
+Many thanks to: Croydon Local Studies Library for their help and use of images from the library collection.

 Click to read an article from May 1971 on the Grand Surrey Canal - Southwark Council wanted to retain the canal and make it into an amenity.
 But the canal's owners, the Port of London Authority, were against the idea...